-I make batches of this during the holidays and have done so for so many years that I didn't have a recipe written out.
-Folks ask to be added to my toffee list and are prompt to remind me if I'm a little late in my deliveries.
+I make batches of this during the holidays and I've done so for so many years that I didn't have a recipe written out.
+Folks love it so much that they ask to be added to my toffee list and are prompt to remind me if I'm a little late in my deliveries.
 The December holidays at our house mean batch after batch of toffee-making.
 I could make this in my sleep!
-I taught my mother how to make this, and we enjoyed making it together once my folks moved to San Diego in 1988.
+I taught my mother how to make this and we enjoyed making it together once my folks moved to San Diego in 1988.
 (I've included a photo of our first "California Christmas" together.)
 After she died, it took me three years before I could bear to make toffee and I renamed it "Scottish Toffee" in honor of her MacPherson roots.
-For me, this recipe is all about giving and sharing, everything I love about cooking and being in my kitchen, just as women in my family have always done. —Lizthechef
+For me, this recipe is all about giving and sharing -- everything I love about cooking and being in my kitchen, just as women in my family have always done. —Lizthechef

-- Cook butter and brown sugar over medium high heat in medium-sized pot, using a candy thermometer, to "hard crack" stage, 300 degrees F. Stir constantly.
+Using a candy thermometer to monitor, cook butter and brown sugar over medium-high heat in medium-sized pot until you reach "hard crack" stage -- 300° F. Stir constantly.
 This will take about 15 minutes.
-Using a copper pot allows you to cook at a higher temperature without burning the caramel.
+(Using a copper pot allows you to cook at a higher temperature without burning the caramel.)

-- Remove pot from heat and quickly add salt and vanilla.
+Remove the pot from heat and quickly add salt and vanilla.

-- Carefully pour caramel mixture over the mix of nuts and chocolate.
+Carefully pour the caramel mixture over the mix of nuts and chocolate.
 Sprinkle remaining chocolate over hot mixture.
-When melted, smooth out with back of large spoon.
+When melted, smooth out with the back of large spoon.
 Sprinkle remaining nuts and gently press into the toffee.
-If you like salted caramels, you may want to sprinkle some good quality sea salt on top of the candy.
+If you like salted caramels, you may want to sprinkle some good-quality sea salt on top of the candy.

 Freeze one hour before breaking into pieces for storage -- or snacking.